arribada/human-wildlife-conflict/README.md

 ## human-wildlife-conflict
 # Datasets &amp; technology development of Arribada's human wildlife conflict solutions.

 The Arribada Initiative is actively working to develop in-field early warning systems utilising thermal technologies.
-This repository hosts the data, software and hardware designs for both our field research and prototype solutions.
+This repository hosts the data, software and hardware designs for both our field research and prototype solutions

 We are currently focused on two species;